Gå direkte til innholdet

 Engelsk

-Anti-Catholicism forms part of the dynamics to Northern Ireland's conflict and is critical to the self-defining identity of certain Protestants.
+Anti-Catholicism forms part of the dynamics of Northern Ireland's conflict and is critical to the self-defining identity of certain Protestants.
 However, anti-Catholicism is as much a sociology process as a theological dispute.
-It was given a Scriptural underpinning in the history of Protestant-Catholic relations in Ireland, and wider British-Irish relations, in order to reinforce social divisions between the religious communities and to offer a deterministic belief system to justify them.
-The book examines the socio-economic and political processes that have led to theology being used in social closure and stratification between the seventeenth century and the present day.
+It was given a Scriptural underpinning in the history of Protestant Catholic relations in Ireland, and wider British Irish relations, in order to reinforce social divisions between the religious communities and to offer a deterministic belief system to justify them.
+The book examines the socio-economic and political processes that have led to theology being used in social closure and stratification between the 17th century and the present day.;The text is for courses on history (Irish history, history of Northern Ireland, history of religion); politics (British politics, Irish politics); Northern Ireland; conflict studies; peace studies; sociology (sociology of religion, race and ethnic conflict); Irish studies; and religious studies.

 Undertittel